- Buy a 12-14 pound USDA Prime whole brisket.

 Rest The Brisket Then Slice

-Photos 52-53 show the finished brisket coming out of the smoker.
-Keep the brisket wrapped in the paper and let rest at room temp for about 10 minutes, then move it into a empty cooler.
+These photos show the finished brisket coming out of the smoker at 203°F. Keep the brisket wrapped in the paper and let rest at room temp for about 10 minutes, then move it into a empty cooler.
 Place an old bath towel in the bottom, then the wrapped brisket, then cover with another towel.
 Let the brisket rest for 2-3 hours, making sure the meat stays at a food-safe temperature of 140°F or higher.

-My brisket rested in the cooler for 4 hours, and as you can see in Photo 56 it was still above 140°F at that point.
+My brisket rested in the cooler for 4 hours, and as you can see in the fifth photo it was still above 140°F at that point.

 The following video demonstrates how Aaron Franklin slices brisket using the “Texas Turn” method.
 If you really want to be like Aaron Franklin, you can buy the same slicing knife he uses in this video.
 I’ve got one and it gets the job done nicely.